- IHC Training

 - Articulate the teaching points for each slide.

 - Set up the interactive exercises by explaining the purpose and procedure for each.

 - Understand the patient’s and family’s thoughts, emotions and needs when adverse outcomes occur.

 - Apply two or more interviewing techniques with a standardized patient/clinician.

 - Demonstrate effective responses to patient situations presented by workshop participants.

 - Respond effectively to each of the video scenarios.

-DUMO is an intensive and highly interactive faculty development course, conducted over three consecutive days at a host organization and with 5 to 25 learners.
+DUMO is an intensive and highly interactive faculty course, conducted over three consecutive days at a host organization and with 5 to 25 learners.
 The faculty-to-learner ratio is 1:5 to allow significant attention to individual support and feedback and practice conducting disclosure conversations.
 All IHC courses are predicated on best practices in clinician-patient communication and emphasize a standard large and small group learning format to provide peer observation, feedback and coaching.
 Learners practice disclosure and coaching strategies with one another and with “simulated” clinicians (actors).
 Early in the program we ask participants to identify their own learning objectives.
 We take this process very seriously and encourage participants to help us understand what they wish to gain from the course.

 IHC provides each learner with a completed set of educational materials: a faculty manual (with slide scripts, facilitation guides, teaching strategies and tools), disclosure training video vignettes, annotated bibliography and a carrying bag.